Hives/makers-notes/week-1/debugging-workshop.md

 #### 1: Tighten the loop

-Read RSpec output carefully to identify the file and the line which is causing the test to fail.
-Here's the RSpec output for the first test failure:
+Read `rspec` output carefully to identify the file and the line which is causing the test to fail.
+Here's the `rspec` output for the first test failure:

 ```ruby
   1) Appointment#title has a title